yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_fips.md

 {{< alert title="Note" color="primary" >}}
 Running API Gateway in FIPS mode is a separately licensed option that must be specifically ordered.
 For more details, contact your Axway sales representative.
 {{< /alert >}}

-This topic explains how to enable FIPS for a gateway instance and a Policy Studio client, and describes restrictions that apply when running in FIPS mode.

 ## Enable FIPS mode for an API Gateway